rangle/ngCourse2/handout/features/typescript_features.md

 a `showMessage` function.
 In this function the parameters have specific types that are checked when `tsc` is run.

-In _many_ JavaScript functions it's quite common for functions to take optional parameters.
-TypeScript provides support for this like so:
+In many JavaScript functions it's quite common for functions to take optional parameters.
+TypeScript provides support for this, like so:

 ```ts
 function logMessage(message: string, isDebug?: boolean) {